 How to Create Recovery Media for Server 2016

-Once Veeam agent for Windows is installed then, the first step is to create a Veeam Recovery media.
+Once the Veeam Agent for Windows is installed, the first step is to create a Veeam Recovery media.
 Veeam Agent for Microsoft Windows lets us create a Veeam Recovery Media.
 The recovery media is nothing but a recovery image of your computer.

-You can launch the recovery media creation wizard from Veeam agent for Windows home page.
-The media creation is a straight forward process as you can see in the video tutorial here.
+You can launch the recovery media creation wizard from the Veeam Agent for the Windows home page.
+Media creation is a straightforward process, as you can see in the video tutorial here.